 • Temperature Changes: Fluctuations in temperature can affect tire pressure readings, leading to false alerts from the TPMS.

-• Tire Damage: Even if the tires appear full, there could be internal or sidewall damage causing air leakage.
+• Tire Damage: Even if the tires appear full, internal or sidewall damage could cause air leakage.

 • Calibration Issue: The TPMS may need recalibration to read the tire pressure levels accurately.